Norman Nicholson: Library

+Norman Nicholson House

-Norman Nicholson's home at 14 St George's Terrace has become a food shop and café; there is a commemorative blue plaque on the front of the building.
+Norman Nicholson's home at 14 St George's Terrace is now owned by the Norman Nicholson House CIC, which bought it in February 2024.
+There are plans to renovate the house and provide a museum, cafe and outreach centre.
+There is a commemorative blue plaque on the front of the building.

 Norman Nicholson Society

-This was inaugurated in Millom on 31 March 2006, to celebrate and promote Nicholson's work as widely as possible.
-Melvyn Bragg is the Honorary President.
-It aims to be a focal point for appreciation and research and encourage republication of any Nicholson's works currently out of print.
-Talks and events are arranged throughout the year.
-The newsletter Comet, published and distributed free to members, contains articles on Nicholson's life and work, information about events and original material from members.
+This literary society was inaugurated in Millom on 31 March 2006, to celebrate Nicholson's work and to promote it as widely as possible.
+Lord Melvyn Bragg is the Honorary President.
+The NNS aims to encourage appreciation and academic research of Nicholson and to encourage republication of any of his works that are currently out of print.
+Talks (both online and in person), festivals, academic symposia and other events are arranged throughout the year.
+The newsletter Comet, published and distributed free to members, contains articles on Nicholson's life and work and original material from members.
 Contributors have included David Cooper, Neil Curry, U. A. Fanthorpe, Harry Whalley and Matt Simpson.
 Contributions relevant to Nicholson's life and work are invited by the editor, Antoinette Fawcett.
+Members of the NNS also receive regular online news bulletins.